ArturoDent/find-and-transform/README.md

 ------------

-When you **save** a change to the settings, you will get the message notification below.
+When you save a change to the **settings**, you will get the message notification below.
 This extension will detect a change in its settings and create corresponding commands.
 The commands will not appear in the Command  Palette **without saving the new setting** and reloading vscode.

 <br/>